m3o/m3o/services/event/README.md

 # Event Service

-Publish and consume messages from an event stream.
-Group messages by topic and asynchronously notify listeners of new events occuring in real time.
+Publish messages to an event stream.
+Group messages by topic and asynchronously notify consumers of new events occuring in real time.
 Messages are persisted in case consumers disconnect.